Alpha particle driven Alfv\'enic instabilities in ITER post-disruption plasmas: Transport of runaway electrons

 Average/maximum values for the change in $P_\varphi$ are collected in table~\ref{table:hagis} for those simulations, including a reference run for the $t_0 = 0.5\unit{ms}$ case.
 In addition, as a sensitivity scan we carried out simulations with 130\% and 200\% individual mode amplitude of the $t_0 = 0.9 \unit{ms}$ case (\fref{fig:pzeta_beta}, table~\ref{table:hagis}).
 This fulfils the purpose of both a numerical sensitivity scan as well as it considers the experimental possibility of external amplitude amplification.
 At twice the amplitudes ($\max(\delta B/B) \approx 0.17\%$) the average displacement on a flux surface is found to be as high as 25\% for various points in initial phase space, including the most dangerous MeV REs.

 These simulations do not evaluate the runaway electron dynamics, but serve as an indication to the possibility to transport runaways via alpha particle driven modes.
 Recent studies~\cite{svensson20magper} suggest that the perturbation amplitudes and particle displacement caused by the modes discussed in this paper can lead to runaway avalanche mitigation (or even suppression).
+If the core transport is enhanced by for example alpha-driven modes, runaways are more easily transported to the edge, where other methods, such as Resonant Magnetic Perturbations~\cite{papp12rmp,papp15magper} could further aid the removal of runaways.